 ~Christina’s Method of Decorating a Yule Log~

-I like mine to look real.
+I like my yule log cake to look realistic.

 To prepare buttercream frosting: mix all the ingredients together until smooth and creamy, adding enough coffee until a smooth, spreadable consistency is reached.
 I like adding coffee as it makes the frosting less sweet, but if you don’t like coffee, just use milk.